19 Jan How To Specify Precast Terrazzo

 - Shower stalls; and

-Stair treads can be come in various forms such as self-supporting, flat tread, and tread and riser combinations, all creating beautiful staircases for any commercial or institutional building.
+Stair treads can come in various forms such as self-supporting, flat tread, and tread and riser combinations, all creating beautiful staircases for any commercial or institutional building.
 Abrasive channels are inserted for anti-slip purposes.
 Precast stair landings can be custom made at various sizes as well, providing a resting point between a set of treads.

 Precast Terrazzo Installation